ducodrupsteen/cloud-services/ccp/03-cloud-computing.md

 In `SNS` you can create a topic which acts like a channel where messages are published.
 Then you can configure subscribers for that topic and a single message will be delivered to those subscribers.
 With `SNS` a subscriber can be web servers, email addresses, Lambda functions or several other options.

 Besides that you can also use `SNS` to send out mobile push notification, SMS and email.

+## Additional compute services
+`EC2` is a great choice for a multiple use cases, like web servers, game server, graphics processing and a number of other things.
+But it does require you to manage you own instance and setup scaling.
+It is noting like managing an on-premise solution but you still need to have a managing system in place.
+\
+If you want less managing, you might have to go the `serverless` way. `Serverless` means you cannot see or access the underlying infrastructure or instances hosting you application.
+Everything is taken care of for you.
+Or if you do need access to some of the underlying environment but still want less management you can look at a container service that can orchestrate docker container for you.

+### AWS Lambda
+`AWS Lambda` is one of those `serverless` options.
+You upload you code to what is called a `Lambda function`.
+You can configure a trigger and the service runs your code once the trigger is detected.
+It automatically scales, so it does not matter if you have 1 or 1000 triggers happening.
+It is designed for scripts that run under 15 minutes.

+### AWS Elastic Container Service
+`AWS ECS` is one of those container orchestration tools.
+It is designed to help you run containerized application at scale, without any hassle.

+### AWS Elastic Kubernetes Service
+`AWS EKS` this service does a similar thing as `ECS` but it runs on `Kubernetes`

+Both `ECS` and `EKS` can run on top of `EC2` instances, but you might not want to touch `EC2` at all.
+You can opt to use another compute service called `AWS Fargate`. `Fargate` is a serverless compute platform for `ECS` and `EKS`.

+### To summarize
+If you want to host traditional applications and want full access to the underlying environment `EC2` is the way to go.

+If you want to host stand alone scripts or event based functions you want to look into `Lambda`.

+If you want to run containerized application, look into `ECS` or `EKS`.

+And if you don't want to manage `EC2` instances for your containers you probably want to use `Fargate`.